Gynecologic Oncology Fellowship

 Fellowship Program Emphasis

-Particular emphasis is placed on comprehensive care of the gynecologic oncology patient, development of excellent surgical techniques, critical care, clinical trials, and investigational agents.
+Particular emphasis is placed on comprehensive care of the gynecologic oncology patient, including development of excellent surgical skills, critical care, and experience with clinical trials, and investigational agents.
+Fellows are responsible for all pre-, intra-, and postoperative patient care, and perform operations under the direction of an attending surgeon.
+They participate in the care of more than 400 new gynecologic oncology patients a year.
 This training complies with the guidelines for certification as a subspecialist in gynecologic oncology as set forth by the American Board of Obstetrics and Gynecology.
-It also permits the fellow to be recognized by patients and colleagues as a consultant in gynecologic oncology.
+It also permits Fellows to be recognized by patients and colleagues as a consultants in gynecologic oncology.

-The fellow will be actively involved in the didactic and clinical education of medical students and residents.
-Basic and clinical research experience will be provided to allow the fellow to design, develop, and obtain support for their own studies as well as direct the efforts of others.
+Fellows are actively involved in the didactic and clinical education of medical students and residents.
+Basic and clinical research experience is provided to allow Fellows to design, develop, and obtain support for their own studies as well as direct the efforts of others.
 It is expected that gynecologic oncologists completing this Fellowship Program will be excellent candidates for NIH or other society-supported career development awards.

 Fellowship Program Strengths

 The strengths of this Fellowship Program are both its research and clinical components.
 The research years provide dedicated time to acquiring basic investigational skills in a gynecologic oncology laboratory.
-Here, the fellow will learn the basics of hypothesis-driven research, grant preparation, and peer-review presentations and publication skills.
-During this time, the fellow has limited clinical assignments and devotes all his or her time to this research effort and the graduate course work required by ABOG.
+Here, Fellows learn the basics of hypothesis-driven research, grant preparation, and peer-review presentations, and publication skills.
+During this time, Fellows have limited clinical assignments and devote all their time to this research effort and the graduate course work required by ACGME.

-The clinical aspect of the program is remarkable for its diversity and exposure to patient care at Parkland Memorial Hospital and UT Southwestern University Hospitals.
-The strengths of the Fellowship Program and its intent of academic preparation has been recognized by the National Cancer Institute, the American Cancer Society and its Texas Division in the form of awarded Clinical Oncology Fellowships.
+The clinical aspect of the program is remarkable for its diversity and exposure to patient care at Parkland Memorial Hospital, UT Southwestern’s Clements University Hospital, and the Simmons Comprehensive Cancer Center.
+The strengths of the Fellowship Program and its intent of academic preparation have been recognized by the National Cancer Institute, the American Cancer Society, and its Texas Division in the form of awarded Clinical Oncology Fellowships.